10 Tips for Busking in the UK

 Choosing an ideal spot can be a challenge.
 A high footfall is advantageous, but also try to find a location where passers-by can see you on approach.
 Make sure you don’t block entranceways or annoy nearby businesses.
 Consider a sheltered area in case of unpleasant British weather.

-Check out the local council’s rules for street performers.
+Know the rules and check out the local council’s rules for street performers.
 Some cities have designated ‘busking points’ or you might need a permit/licence.
 Keep any paperwork handy, in case an official requests to see it.

 #3 Advertise yourself